gabbo89/EEA2024-2025/docs/3a7methylkit.md

 By performing the analysis this way we will get the putative windows were differential methylation is observed, which are commonly referred as Differentially Methylated Regions (DMRs).

-The windows could be saved to file and imported in igv to visualise the differentially methylated windows in the genomic context, as for example genes and repetitive elements
+The windows could be saved to file and imported in igv to visualise the differentially methylated windows in the genomic context, as for example genes and repetitive elements.